pjb1881/letcodeFrameworkUI/README.md

-# LetcodeAutomation 🚀
+# letcodeFrameworkUI 🚀

-LetcodeAutomation is a simple Selenium-based test automation framework created during my initial learning phase of Automation Testing in the latter half of 2022.
+letcodeFrameworkUI is a simple Selenium-based test automation framework created during my initial learning phase of Automation Testing in the latter half of 2022.
 It is designed to automate and validate several functionalities on the [LetCode](https://letcode.in/) practice site.

 > 📌 **Note:** This is an early-stage learning project and may not reflect current best practices in automation architecture or tooling.